WebEngineering-Univaq/WE_Lecture_Slides/english/HTML_EN.book.md

 The boolean attribute `ismap`, if present, turns the image into a **server-side image map** when it is part of a link created by an `<a>`.

-When the image is clicked, activating the link, the coordinates of the click are added to the URI specified by the `href` attribute of the tag `<a>` as a *get parameter*.
+When the image is clicked, activating the link, the coordinates of the click are added to the URL specified by the `href` attribute of the tag `<a>` as a *get parameter*.

-For example, if the URI is http://test.org/test and the coordinates x=1, y=7, the browser will request the resource with the URI http://test.org/test?1,7
+For example, if the URL is http://test.org/test and the coordinates x=1, y=7, the browser will request the resource with the URL http://test.org/test?1,7

 <!------------------- END SLIDE 054 it -------------------------->